y-code/uri-convert/README.md

 ```

 ## Advanced Example
-This utility also provides attributes that enable porperty names to be more flexible, and an attribute that enables to have properties not related to the URI generation.
+This utility also provides attributes that let you name porperties more flexibly.
 ```csharp
 class UriModel
 {